If you have enjoyed a lifetime’s pleasure from music, you may like to consider making a gift in your Will to the Royal Philharmonic Society.

 In making such a gift to the Royal Philharmonic Society, you can trust in its remarkable history.
 The Society was created in 1813 to give outstanding classical music a regular presence at the heart of London, as well as giving many musicians their livelihood.
 For over 200 years, it has continually put its funds to ensuring that classical music resounds at the heart of life, and that musicians are granted vital opportunities to overcome hurdles and fulfil their calling.
 Our range of awards, grants and commissions for outstanding young artists empower new generations who will go on to make fantastic music, inspiring many, for decades to come.
 Investing in them means investing in a long, prosperous future for classical music.

-Some people leave us specific gifts of money, while others choose to leave us the residue of their estate once family and friends have been looked after.
+Your gift does not have to be large: even a small amount can make all the difference.
+Some people leave the RPS specific gifts of money, while others choose to leave us the residue of their estate once family and friends have been looked after.

 DID YOU KNOW?

 Richard Wagner was musical director of the 1855 Philharmonic Society Season and conducted all eight concerts.